SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

   - Javascript
   - Deobfuscation
   - Babel
+  - Reverse Engineering
+categories:
+  - Deobfuscation
 ---

 # Preface

-This article assumes a preliminary understanding of Abstract Syntex Tree structure and [BabelJS](https://babeljs.io/).
-[Click Here](http://SteakEnthusiast.github.io/none) to read my introductory article on the usage of Babel.
+This article assumes a preliminary understanding of Abstract Syntax Tree structure and [BabelJS](https://babeljs.io/).
+[Click Here](http://SteakEnthusiast.github.io/2022/05/21/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel/) to read my introductory article on the usage of Babel.

 # What is String Concealing?

 In JavaScript, string concealing is an obfuscation technique that transforms code in a way that disguises references to string literals.
 After doing so, the code becomes much less readable to a human at first glance.
 This can be done in multiple different ways, including but not limited to:

-- Encoding the string as a hexidecimal/unicode representation,
+- Encoding the string as a hexadecimal/Unicode representation,
 - Splitting a single string into multiple substrings, then concatenating them,
 - Storing all string literals in a single array and referencing an element in the array when a string value is required
 - Using an algorithm to encrypt strings, then calling a corresponding decryption algorithm on the encrypted value whenever its value needs to be read